abpframework/abp/docs/en/Community-Articles/2024-06-27-how-to-use-Aspire-with-ABP-framework/How to use Aspire with ABP framework.md

 dotnet sln ../AspirationalAbp.sln add ./AspirationalAbp.ServiceDefaults/AspirationalAbp.ServiceDefaults.csproj
 ```

-These commands adds two new projects to the solution:
+These commands add two new projects to the solution:
 - **AspirationalAbp.AppHost**: An orchestrator project designed to connect and configure the different projects and services of your app.
 - **AspirationalAbp.ServiceDefaults**: A .NET Aspire shared project to manage configurations that are reused across the projects in your solution related to [resilience](https://learn.microsoft.com/en-us/dotnet/core/resilience/http-resilience), [service discovery](https://learn.microsoft.com/en-us/dotnet/aspire/service-discovery/overview), and [telemetry](https://learn.microsoft.com/en-us/dotnet/aspire/fundamentals/telemetry).